census-instrumentation/opencensus-website/content/quickstart/python/tracing.md

 ##### Create Annotations
 We can add metadata to our traces to increase our post-mortem insight.

 Let's record the length of each requested string so that it is available to view when we are looking at our traces.
-We can do this by annotating our `readEvaluateProcess` function.
+We can do this by annotating our `readEvaluateProcessLine` function.

 {{<tabs Snippet All>}}
 {{<highlight python>}}